lifechurch/img-src/CONTRIBUTING.md

  - Once you're in the Open Digerati workspace, look for the `#yv-image-source` channel
  - Once you're in the `#yv-image-source` channel, mention me (`@Michael Martin`) so I can add you to our `YouVersion Volunteers` team in Github.

+## Yarn OR NPM
+For this project, we're using `yarn` as our package manager.
+You can get instructions to install it [here](https://yarnpkg.com/lang/en/docs/install/).

 ## Pick Your First Issue 🤩
 We're using Github Projects and Issues to manage this project.
 Everything that needs to be done is organized into bite-sized issues that can usually be completed in a few hours.
 No contribution is too small, so even if you only have a couple of hours available there's something for you.